 What Is Insolvency and How Does It Work?

-Business insolvency occurs when a company is unable to settle its debt payments to lenders as they become due because of a lack of assets.
-This can happen any number of ways, and may be the first step towards bankruptcy for a business.
+Business insolvency occurs when a company lacks the assets to settle its debt payments to lenders as they become due.
+This can happen in any number of ways and may be the first step towards bankruptcy for a business.

-Below, we talk about what you need to know about insolvency, steps you can take to bring your small business out of insolvency, and how it compares to illiquidity and bankruptcy.
+Below, we talk about what you need to know about insolvency, steps you can take to bring your small business out of insolvency, and how insolvency compares to illiquidity and bankruptcy.

 Key Points